driemworks/fangorn/README.md

   - The only limit is your imagination.

 **Web3 dApps and more:**
-- Games where assets survive studio shutdown
+- conditionally-executed transactions (e.g. password-gated payments)
+- on-chain secret sharing
+- encrypted mempools for MEV elimination (as in [this forum post](https://forum.polkadot.network/t/encrypted-mempools-turning-polkadots-mev-leak-into-treasury-revenue/15817))
+- More robust, data-heavy apps become possible and practical:
+  - e.g. decentralized Spotify, Youtube, etc.
   - DAOs with member-gated resources
   - Social networks without centralized APIs
-- encrypted mempools for MEV elimination (as in [this forum post](https://forum.polkadot.network/t/encrypted-mempools-turning-polkadots-mev-leak-into-treasury-revenue/15817))

 **Cross-chain (XCM-ready):**
 - Verify conditions across parachains